ricardojoserf/pylangame/README.md

 ## Requirements

-sudo pip install googletrans
+*pip install googletrans*

-## Usage
+## Options

-dict_name = "dictionary.txt" -> Path of the words file.
-One word per line
+- *dict_name* - Path of the words file.
+One word per line.
+Example: "dictionary.txt"

-dict_lang = "en" -> Language of the word file indicated in variable dict_name.
-Example: en means english
+- *dict_lang* - Language of the word file indicated in variable dict_name.
+Example: "en"

-qust_lang = "es" -> Language used to ask every word.
-Used if the dictionary is not using your native language
+- *qust_lang* - Language used to ask.
+Use it if the dictionary is not in your native language.
+Example: "es"

-transl_to = "fr" -> Language you must answer in
+- *transl_to* - Language used to answer.
+Example: "fr"

-randomize = "y" -> Randomize words or not
+- *randomize* - Randomize word order or not.
+Example: "y"

-restart_f = "y" -> Restart after failure or not
+- *restart_f* - Restart after failure or not.
+Example: "y"